Delegate in the Right Order and Avoid the $30K Rehiring Cost: Sequence for $80K–$120K Operators

 The Executive Summary

-Most founders at $70K–$90K don’t fail at hiring because of “bad talent” — they burn $30K–$90K rehiring the same roles after delegating in the wrong order and never fixing the sequence problem.
+Most founders at $70K–$90K don’t fail at hiring because of “bad talent” — they burn $30K–$90K rehiring the same roles after delegating in the wrong order and never fixing the sequence.

-Who this is for: Founders and operators in the $60K–$120K/month range who are working 50+ hours a week, have cycled through one or more failed hires, and are starting to believe “delegation just doesn’t work” for their business.
+Who this is for: Founders and operators at $60K–$120K/month who are working 50+ hours weekly, have already burned hires, and are close to deciding delegation just doesn’t work for their business.

-The Topic Problem: The pain-based delegation trap where you hand off whatever feels heaviest (inbox, then delivery, then “strategy”) instead of following dependencies, triggering $30K–$90K in failed hires, churned clients, and a reset to solo capacity every 9–12 months.
+The delegation problem: The pain-based delegation trap where you offload whatever hurts most (inbox, then delivery, then “strategy”), triggering $30K–$90K in failed hires, churned clients, and 9–12 month resets to solo capacity.

-What you’ll learn: The 6-Step Delegation Sequence, why systems and decision rules must come before any role, the exact order (systems → decisions → admin → comms → delivery → strategy), and how to run it across your next 1–3 hires so each one sticks.
+What you’ll learn: The 6-Step Delegation Sequence and why systems and decision rules must come before any role, plus the exact order (systems → decisions → admin → comms → delivery → strategy) to run across your next 1–3 hires.

-What changes if you apply it: You stop betting on “unicorn hires,” build capacity in the only order that scales, turn rehiring costs into 85–90% hire success rates, free 25–30 hours per week, and convert past $30K–$90K in wasted delegation into $150K–$300K+ in annual upside.
+What changes if you apply it: You stop betting on unicorn hires, build capacity in the only sequence that compounds, push hire success rates toward 85–90%, and free 25–30 hours per week instead of turning $30K–$90K into another reset.

-Time to implement: Expect 3–4 weeks of systems and decision work before hiring, 8–12 weeks to fully offload admin and communication, and 6–9 months to have core delivery and key strategic work running through a stable team instead of back through you.
+Time to implement: Plan 3–4 weeks for systems and decision work before hiring, 8–12 weeks to fully offload admin and communication, and 6–9 months to route core delivery and key strategic work through a stable team instead of back through you.

 Written by Nour Boustani for $60K–$120K/month founders who want their next hire to stick — and their team to scale — without paying another $30K+ for a rehiring do-over.

-Here’s what wrong order costs in real numbers.
+Here’s what the wrong order costs in real numbers.

 Current state: